matfish2/vue-tables-2/README.md

 Same as above, only this one has the name attached to the event itself, and only sends through the value.
 Releveant only for non-vuex tables with `filterByColumn` set to true.

+* `vue-tables.sorted / `tableName/SORTED`

+Fires off when the user sorts the table.
+Sends through the column and direction.
+In case of multisorting (Shift+Click) an array will be sent sorted by precedence.

 * `vue-tables.loading` / `tableName/LOADING` (server)

 Fires off when a request is sent to the server.
 Sends through the request data.